kwm

 managers.
 Using a window manager may not be for everyone, but the ones who do

 rarely look back.
-My full configuration of kwm
+My full configuration of kwm can be found in my

 dotfiles.

-is just one of many solutions, and I encourage you to find whatever system
+kwm is just one of many solutions, and I encourage you to find whatever system

 works for you.
 It still has a few kinks (such as occaisional window